 In smaller quantities, several other ingredients would provide additional attraction and fixative properties, and round out the lure.
 I focused on anise oil for its sweetness, and the following musk ingredients: civet musk, muscaro, ambrette musk and tonquin musk.

 Deciding on the quantities of each ingredient in the lure is probably one of the greatest challenges, and it took some time to develop.
 In fact, I’ll probably be adjusting quantities for several years to fine tune the lure.
-As a base, petroleum jelly made up the majority of the mixture, fish oil and beaver castor were a large portion by volume, skunk essence was the most powerful (and most expensive) ingredient, and the anise/musks were incorporated in smaller quantities.
+For instance, I tried petroleum jelly (vaseline) at the start, and even though it didn’t freeze, the lure did tend to crust over after some time, and had to be re-smeared at each check.
+A high quality grease base solved this problem.
+I also started with a large quantity of fish oil, but didn’t like the way it changed the consistency of the lure, relative to the added attraction.
+Beaver castoreum made up a large portion of the lure by volume, skunk essence was the most powerful (and most expensive) ingredient, and the anise/musks were incorporated in smaller quantities.

 Once the ingredients and quantities of a lure are determined, actual formulation, in this case, is quite easy.
-I heated the base to its melting point and slowly stirred in the other ingredients over the course of a couple hours.
+I heated and mixed the ingredients, and then incorporated them into the base with lots and lots of stirring.
 The skunk essence was the worst, and for a time irritated my eyes to the point where I thought I might go blind!
 Be sure to work in a properly ventilated area if you try this at home.

-Once properly incorporated, it was time to allow the formulation to cool, filling the glass jars prior to it solidifying.
-The pouring process is a huge mess!
-Then it’s cleaning, capping, and labeling the lure jars.
+Once properly incorporated, it was time to fill jars, which can be pretty messy!
+Then it’s time for cleaning, capping, and labeling the lure jars.